The Godfather (wrestler): Professional wrestling style and persona

 According to Wright, the Papa Shango character uses paint because Vince McMahon said his face did not match his body.
-During his last WWE appearances, Wright appeared sans girls.
+During his last WWE appearances as The Godfather, where he would usually be accompanied by a group of girls referred to as the "Ho Train", Wright appeared sans girls.
 According to him, it was done because times had changed and the character was phased out.